Peru – Sixteen years before present

 He shook hands with James, then excused himself.

-Stephenville – Three weeks from present
+Stephenville – Three weeks before present

 “Car chase going into Williamson Avenue.
 It’s red, and the only one going that fast.
 Police might lose it if this goes for any longer.
 What do you think about lending a helping hand?”